Sanjaykannavedhachalam/UAV-Navigation-and-Obstacle-Avoidance/README.md

 - **HRNet:** High-Resolution Network (HRNet) implementation for detailed and accurate obstacle detection.
 - **MobileViT:** Mobile Vision Transformer (MobileViT) code for efficient and lightweight obstacle detection.
 - **Swin Transformer:** Swin Transformer implementation for hierarchical vision representation.
-- **Simulink Integration:** Utilization of Simulink for UAV obstacle avoidance, providing a comprehensive model for simulating and testing avoidance strategies.
+- **Simulink Integration:** Utilization of Simulink for UAV obstacle avoidance, using LiDAR sensors and providing a comprehensive model for simulating and testing avoidance strategies, with integration of the remaining algorithms.

 ## Additional Features